ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 The landscape of coding interviews has evolved dramatically, becoming more challenging as we now have access to a plethora of coding problems.
 This increased competition means that merely understanding basic data structures and solving a handful of problems is no longer sufficient.
 This repository serves as a comprehensive guide to tackling these complexities.
 It is designed to help you master the intricacies of data structures and algorithms through a structured and pattern-based approach.
 Here, we break down the most common and challenging coding interview questions into understandable patterns, providing you with the tools to recognize and solve similar problems.

 # 1. Foundation
--   By large, CS concepts can be standalone.
-However, you might need to build upon other elements.
-For instance, in ML, there is a need for Linear Algebra, Calculus, and Statistics.
+-   By large, Computer Science concepts are seen as standalone.
+However, you might need to use it to build upon other elements.
 ![](media/outline.png)

+ For instance, in Machine Learning, there is a need for Linear Algebra, Calculus, and Statistics.
 -   Reasons for using DSA in ML:
     -   Finding the correct DS for various situations
         -   Be thoughtful for time/space complexity in: